dsusco/tp.net-armageddon.org/_site/_units/land-raider-crusader.md

   - "transport"
 notes:
   |
-    May transport three of the following units: Devastator, Tactical, Terminator; Terminators count as one and a half units each, rounding up.
+    May transport three infantry units without _Jump Packs_ or _Mounted_.
 Counts as a Land Raider for the purposes of being transported.
 weapons:
   -
     id: "hurricane-bolters"